johnsonpremier/johnsonpremier.github.io/_posts/2023-06-19-remove_proxmox_node_from_cluster.md

    ```
 6. After executing the above command, refresh the Proxmox GUI to ensure that the node is fully removed from the cluster.

-You have successfully removed a node from your Proxmox cluster.
+You have successfully removed a node from your Proxmox cluster!
 Remember to update your documentation and adjust your cluster configuration as needed.